 Un-organised sector in India is huge.
 Given that, it employs thousands of daily wage workers.
 Daily wage workers don’t need any government registrations.
 Businesses pay them in cash.
 They are not provided with the salary slips.
 There are no employment contracts.

-Additionally, in certain cases, huge cash withdrawals from bank becomes false positive when cash is used to pay the contract labor.
+Additionally, in certain cases, huge cash withdrawals from bank often generates false alarm.
+Many Indian businesses need cash to pay the labor.

 12. Voluntary Disclosure Schemes